Andrew Tate and his brother face UK tax evasion trial – DW – 07/08/2024

 The US-born Tate, who often flaunts his personal wealth in his online communications, mused after that decision about where he should travel first, and in which supercar.

 "For the first time in nearly three years, the judges decided I can leave Romania," he said.
-"So, do we take the [Ferrari] SF 90 to Italy?
+"So, do we take the [Ferrari] SF90 to Italy?
 Do we take the [Maserati] MC20 to Cannes?
-Do we take the [Ferrari] 812 Competition to Paris?
+Do we take the [Ferrari] 812 Competizione to Paris?
 Where do I go?"

 "Now I'm free to do a tour around the world.
 A Daddy tour," he said in a later post, looking to promote his cryptocurrency with the nickname he often uses for himself.